Spectacular Bid: Triple Crown attempt

 On the morning of the Belmont Stakes, a freak accident was discovered: Spectacular Bid had stepped on a safety pin.
 The pin had become embedded in his hoof, later leading to an infection that required the hoof to be drilled to cure the problem.
 However, after the discovery of the injury, Spectacular Bid did not seem lame and was entered into the race.
 Three days prior to the race, Franklin was fined after he engaged in a fist fight with Ángel Cordero Jr. in the jockeys' preparation room due to a dispute over an earlier race at Belmont.
-In the Belmont, Franklin rode Spectacular Bid aggressively early in the mile and a half race and went to the lead before half way.
+In the Belmont, Franklin rode Spectacular Bid aggressively early in the mile and a half race and went to the lead before halfway.
 Spectacular Bid held a clear lead entering the stretch but began to struggle and was overtaken by Coastal, who challenged along the inside rail.
 The favorite faded in the closing stages and lost second place to Golden Act near the finish.
 Some commentators speculated that Delp and Franklin had been intent on emulating Secretariat's performance in 1973 and that their tactics were intended to maximize the margin of victory.
 Delp, who had commented dismissively on Coastal's chances before the race, offered few excuses: "[Spectacular Bid] may not be a mile-and-a-half horse.
 The best horse won.
 I got beat, that's all.
 Tomorrow's another day."
 Franklin, who was replaced by Bill Shoemaker in Spectacular Bid's subsequent races, admitted that he had ridden a poorly judged race, explaining that he had very little experience of race-riding over long distances.

-Spectacular Bid's failure to win the Belmont began a record-breaking drought: after Affirmed in 1978, no horse would complete the Triple Crown until American Pharoah achieved the feat in 2015.
+Spectacular Bid's failure to win the Belmont began a record-breaking drought: after Affirmed in 1978, no horse completed the Triple Crown until American Pharoah in 2015.
 Spectacular Bid and American Pharoah are also the last two 2-year-old champions to run in the Belmont with Triple Crowns on the line.